 The authority of the Department of Campus Safety to enforce Whittier College Policy is established by the Board of Trustees.
 When and if the need arises, Campus Safety officers are authorized to make a citizen’s arrest of any and all persons creating disturbances against the general peace, interfering with the security of campus facilities or grounds, or interfering with or disturbing the safety and general welfare of the College community.
 When such a citizen’s arrest is necessary, the Department of Campus Safety shall, as promptly as possible, notify the Whittier Police Department to render assistance as needed.

-The Whittier College Department of Campus Safety consists of 23 full-time staff members, two on-call staff members, and one part-time employee comprising the Patrol Division, Communications, and department administrative staff.
+The Whittier College Department of Campus Safety consists of full-time and on-call staff members comprising the patrol division, communications, and administrative staff.
 Campus Safety uses a variety of crime suppression and prevention methods including foot patrol, bike patrol, and vehicular patrol to monitor college activities 24 hours a day.

 Training for department personnel covers a variety of topics, ranging from emergency response to criminal law and patrol techniques to report writing.
 All officers receive a minimum reserve police academy training certification by the California Commission on Peace Officers Standards and Training.
 This requirement may be waived if the officer possesses a minimum of 300 hours of training/education in the field.
 After training, each officer must complete a 10-week training program.
 Specialty officers receive an additional 100-200 hours of in-service training each year.